Let’s take a look at the Souvenirs from Shiraz and consider the unique choices you have for shopping in this important tourist city of Iran.

 Small rugs made of cotton or wool fibers are called Gabbeh.

-Gabbeh, a traditional rug that used to be a handiwork only done by Qashqai tribes, now has become a very popular Shiraz Souvenir and this city has been introduced as the Gabbeh world city in recent years.
+Gabbeh, a traditional rug that used to be a handiwork only done by Qashqai tribes, now become a very popular Shiraz Souvenir.
+Shiraz has been introduced as the Gabbeh world city in recent years.

 The variety of colors and designs has made Gabbeh compatible with both modern and traditional home decor.
 One of the differences between Gabbeh and Kilim is that Gabbeh is softer.

 The most common patterns of Gabbehs are Derakht, Shir, Kheshti, Torang, rose, Arusak, and Hendesi shapes, zigzag or parallel lines, and simple and large rhombuses.